Takeno/mtg-policy-changes/ipg.md

 - C. A player lists ‘Sarkhan’ in a format with both Sarkhan, the Dragonspeaker and Sarkhan Unbroken.

-- D. A player loses some cards and is unable to find replacement copies, making their unable to play a deck that matches their decklist.
+- D. A player loses some cards and is unable to find replacement copies, making them unable to play a deck that matches their decklist.

 - E. A player registers Ajani, Valiant Protector, but they are playing Ajani Unyielding.